 'Wonderfully evokes that ping-pong between trivial and tremendous so characteristic of the Eighties . . . great on atmosphere . . .
 An engaging debut, alive with human sympathy' Wendy Holden, Daily Mail

 Alexandra Shulman has edited British Vogue since 1992.
 She is a contributor to The Times, Daily Mail, Guardian and Daily Telegraph and lives in London.
-This is her first novel.
+Can We Still Be Friends is her first novel.